21 BLE Code Examples and Simulators

 How to Use:

-- See device names, addresses, and RSSI values
+- Compare the reported device names, addresses, RSSI values, and advertised services.

 21.7 Video Tutorial